Stratio/cassandra-lucene-index/doc/documentation.rst

     ResultSet rs = session.execute(QueryBuilder.select().all().from("test","users")
                                     .where(eq(indexColumn, search.build()));

-**Example 3:** will return rows where name ends with “a” or food starts with “tu”
+**Example 3:** search for rows where name ends with “a” or food starts with “tu”

 .. code-block:: sql